rsletta/dotfiles/README.md

 This is the 2022 reboot of my dotfiles.
 Let's see where we end up.

-The core principal behind this is to make it as platform independent as possible, with minimal configuration of the terminal application, to provide similar experience disregarding driving os.
+The core principle behind this is to make it as platform independent as possible, with minimal configuration of the terminal application, to provide similar experience disregarding driving os.

 I'm trying out using GNU Stow to manage my dotfiles, rather than using my hackety hacks bootstrapping scripts.
 This will probably be a bumpy ride, but isn't that part of what makes this fun?